 - Nose: Revision rhinoplasties (nose jobs) can be particularly tricky because the nose is the most prominent structure on the face.
 Ideally, it should take up both the horizontal and vertical middle third of the face.
-In a revision rhinoplasty, Dr. Marin may use additional grafts to shore up parts of the nose that are drooping or file down a nasal dorsal bump.
+In revision rhinoplasty, Dr. Marin may use additional grafts to shore up parts of the nose that are dropping or file down a nasal dorsal bump.

 - Breasts: This type of revision surgery can be performed if the patient wishes to change the size, profile, or material of the breast implants.
 In other cases, a ruptured implant may need to be replaced.
 Implants that have shifted either too high or low in the vertical plane, or too close (uniboob), or too far away on the horizontal plane may also be a reason for revision surgery.
 Revision surgery will usually involve going in through the inframammary crease (the point at which the lower breast meets the chest wall) to remove, replace, or reposition the implants.
 Dr. Marin may also remove excess scar tissue that has contracted around the implant capsule, making the breast feel hard or lumpy.

 - Liposuction: Although liposuction procedures are not as extensive as tummy tucks or thigh lifts, there still may be a need for a revision procedure.
 In cases in which too much or too little fat has been removed from specific areas, the skin may have a lumpy, dimpled, or uneven look and feel.
 In such cases, Dr. Marin may have to add more fat back into these targeted areas to smooth out the appearance of the skin.

 It is understandable that patients who were not happy with their initial cosmetic procedure will be apprehensive about any revision surgery.
 Dr. Marin has worked with many of these patients to finally give them the appearance they want.